 - Being a negative nancy does not help get more followers.
 People follow positive inspiring people.

 - And lastly don’t talk about yourself insistently nobody cares”¦ unless you are @KimKardashian.

-Last do not be discouraged if you are not immediately successful.
+Lastly do not be discouraged if you are not immediately successful.
 It takes time, timing, and lots of luck to be a social media success.

 And if a year down the road you still have 20 followers and you are following 300 people just remember if Rebecca Black can do it”¦ so can you!
-If you don’t know who Rebecca Black is then you obviously need to get more actively engaged on social media. 😉
+If you don’t know who Rebecca Black is then you need to get more actively engaged on social media. 😉